ChrisPritchard/root_exec_kernel_module/README.md

 Credits:

-- deepseek (after a long battle with various hallucinations and dire warniengs) helped me write this
+- deepseek (after a long battle with various hallucinations and dire warnings) helped me write this
 - it was built for the challenge 'Avengers Hub' in [TryHackMe](https://tryhackme.com)'s Hackfinity CTF, March 2025